Best Electric Head Shavers in 2024 – 16+ Tested and Reviewed

 Groomie BaldiePro

-The Groomie BaldiePro was another head shaver made by a small company like the FlexSeries, that I mentioned I wanted to perform well, purely based on them being a small US brand and my desire to support these brands.
+The Groomie BaldiePro was another head shaver made by a small company like the FlexSeries, which I mentioned I wanted to perform well, purely because they are a small US brand and I desire to support these brands.

 I do favor the BaldiePro over the FlexSeries, which I wrote about in the FlexSeries vs. Groomie BaldiePro article.
 The reason I prefer the BaldiePro is because of the better body design, better grip, and the numerical charge indicator.
 However, I did not find much difference in the performance and end result (head shave).